akhilub/Obsidian-Git-Sync/SystemDesignPractice/Design Distributed Cache.md

 by key, with optional time-to-live (TTL), and the cache offloads the backend while keeping latency predictable.
  ^rPX8ZFd6

+1. Requirements

-Functional Requirements (Features of the System)
+    • Functional Requirements (Features of the System)

         - Store and retrieve data : System should Support Put(key, value) and Get(key) operations for key-value pairs
         - Delete data : System should Support Delete(key) to remove items
         - Time-To-Live (TTL) : Allow setting an expiration time for cached items
         - Eviction Policy : Automatically evict less relevant items when the cache is full (e.g LRU, LFU, TTL).
         - Relication : Replicate data across nodes for fault tolerance.
         - Consistency : Maintain data consistency across node, ideally eventual consistency between the cache and the source of truth, but strong consistency within a shard
-- Node Management : Dynamically add and remove cache nodes. ^pUmznFOv
+        - Node Management : Dynamically add and remove cache nodes.

-Non-Functional Requirements: (Qualities of the system)
+    • Non-Functional Requirements: (Qualities of the system)

         - Performance : Achieve low latency for read and write operations (e.g., < 10ms for p99 cache hits)
         - Scalability : Horizontally scale to handle millions of queries per second and terabytes of data
         - High Availability : Tolerate hardware and network failures, ensuring the cache remains accessible without a single point of failure
-- Reliability/Fault Tolerance : Data should not be lost during node failures.
+        - Reliability/Fault Tolerance : Data should not be lost during node failures. ^pUmznFOv

-Out of Scope:
-Durability (Optional): Provide configurable data persistence through snapshots (e.g AOF/ RDB) Cost Efficiency : Optimize memory usuage through compression or off-heap storage  ^4SopkihB

 2 .
 Core Entities: